REMELH01/m2_miniproj/README.md

 ## Findings

-Counties with high life expectancy seem to have low infant death rates and low adult mortality rates, meanwhile the countries with the lowest life expectancy generally have the opposite - a high infant mortality rate and a high adult mortality rate.
-Given these, the top 10 countries for life expectancy are Japan, Switzerland, Iceland, Italy, Australia, Spain, Sweden, France, Isreal, and Canada.
+Counties with high life expectancy tend to have low infant mortality rates and low adult mortality rates.
+Meanwhile, the countries with the lowest life expectancy generally exhibit the opposite: high infant mortality rates and high adult mortality rates.
+Given this, the top 10 countries for life expectancy are Japan, Switzerland, Iceland, Italy, Australia, Spain, Sweden, France, Israel, and Canada.

 ## Supporting Data: